ansis-ai/gethelp/docs/10_odoo/50_website/01_getting_started/03_optimize.md

 region, set country groups in the setting of each website.
 Visitors will be redirected to the right website using GeoIP.

 !!! note
-    Geo IP is installed by default in ANSIS Online.
-If you run ANSIS on-premise, don’t forget to install *GeoIP* library.
+    Geo IP is installed by default in SYNER-CATALYST Online.
+If you run SYNER-CATALYST on-premise, don’t forget to install *GeoIP* library.
     See :doc:`on-premise_geo-ip-installation`

 If you setup an extra website and specify the domain name you will have to do three things to get this feature to work:

-- Setup an A-record in the DNS configuration of your hosting provider so that "www.mywebsite2.ext" is redirected to the IP of your ANSIS instance.
+- Setup an A-record in the DNS configuration of your hosting provider so that "www.mywebsite2.ext" is redirected to the IP of your SYNER-CATALYST instance.
 - Create an extra Nginx ``server`` block in which you set the ``server_name`` that you've set in the :guilabel:`Website domain` field.
 - Reload and restart your Nginx instance to use the new ``server`` block.